-- the capacity to listen so intently that he or she can hear the words not spoken by paying attention to the tone of voice, inflection, pauses, and other cues,
+- The capacity to listen so intently that they can hear the words not spoken by paying attention to the tone of voice, inflection, pauses, and other cues

-- understanding the underlying emotion of a communication from a staff member and responding as effectively to the emotional aspects of the communication as to the stated needs, and
+- Understanding the underlying emotion of a communication from a staff member and responding as effectively to the emotional aspects of the communication as to the stated needs

 Increasing Your Emotional Intelligence

-Managers who are able to relate with their developed emotional intelligence, whether because of nature, nurture and/or practice, bring an extra dimension of understanding and relationship building to their work assignments.
+Managers who are able to relate with their developed emotional intelligence, whether because of nature, nurture, or practice, bring an extra dimension of understanding and relationship-building to their work assignments.
 Several components of the interaction of an individual who has highly developed emotional intelligence were described.

-2. Summarize and feedback what you think you heard the individual say to you.
+- Summarize and feedback on what you think you heard the individual say to you.
 Ask if your summary is an accurate portrayal of the communication content.

-6. Observe your own reactions to an employee's communication.
+- Observe your own reactions to an employee's communication.
 Make sure that you react on two levels.
 You need to react to the facts and to the underlying emotions, needs, dreams, and so forth that are expressed in most communications if you are observant.
-Again, if you don't get the second level, that involves emotions, ask until you understand.
+Again, if you don't get the second level that involves emotions, ask until you understand.

 You can develop your emotional intelligence, but it will take persistent focus and practice.
 Seek and use feedback to round out your own perceptions of your actions and behaviors.